 \subsubsection{Effectiveness on Attack TPR and TNR Metrics}

-Following the practice of Carlini et al.~\cite{carlini2022membership}, we measure the reliability with which an adversary can violate the privacy of even a few users in a sensitive dataset using metrics such as TPR at 0.1\% FPR and TNR at 0.1\% FNR.
-We report on the defensive effectiveness of our method under the third scenario against these metrics on SVHN, employing six attacks including LiRA.
-As shown in Figure \ref{fig:tpr}, our method significantly reduces the attack TPR and TNR in most cases.
-For instance, our method reduced the attack TPR against the undefended model and HAMP by 84.7\% and 61\%, respectively.
-Our approach has a relatively smaller impact on methods that already exhibit low TPR, but these methods often compromise the model's utility.
-Therefore, our method can be advantageously combined with privacy-preserving defenses.
+Following the methodology of Carlini et al.~\cite{carlini2022membership}, we evaluate the reliability with which an adversary can compromise the privacy of even a few users in a sensitive dataset, using metrics such as TPR at 0.1\% FPR and TNR at 0.1\% FNR.
+We assess the defensive effectiveness of \name under the third scenario against these metrics on the SVHN dataset, using six different attacks including LiRA.